samthedev32/Pico-Things/.github/README.md

 # Pico-Things
 My codes for the Raspberry Pi Pico (rp2040 mcu)
+> [!NOTE]
->![WARNING] I am planning a full rewrite of this whole repo to make it more up to date & better
+> I am planning a full rewrite of this whole repo to make it more up to date & better
+> It is planned for mid-summer this year

 # Setup